messaoudi-mounir/buddypress-notifications-manager/readme.txt

 == Description ==

-BuddyPress Notifications manager is a plugin for BuddyPress plugin to manage the notifications system of buddypress of all users.
+BuddyPress Notifications Manager is a plugin for BuddyPress plugin to manage the notifications system of buddypress for all users.

-With Buddypress Notifications manager the administrator can manage all the notifications settings of Buddypress ( and also the new notifications added by other plugins).
+With Buddypress Notifications manager, the administrator can manage all the notifications settings of Buddypress ( and also the new notifications added by other plugins).

 The administrator can enable/disable access to notifications page for all users.He can also apply or/no the current settings on the old registred members.
 In this case, an update will be processed for all members, this operation can take few second depending the number of users.